block42-blockchain-company/terra-node-telegram-bot/README.md

 ```
 ---
 ---
-- `MNEMONIC` to your 24-word mnemonic phrase of your wallet you want to vote with
-- `ALLOWED_USER_IDS` comma separated list of Telegram ids of users allowed to perform transactions.
-If you set a mnemonic
+- `ALLOWED_USER_IDS` comma separated list of Telegram ids of users allowed to vote.
-phrase you must also set at least one allowed user id.
 Example of usage: `ALLOWED_USER_IDS=123,456` - users with ids `123` and `456` are allowed to perform transactions.

-Optionally set 24-word mnemonic phrase and as `MNEMONIC` and whitelisted users that can perform protected operations
-(like voting) as `ALLOWED_USER_IDS`.
 ```
 export ALLOWED_USER_IDS=123,456
-export MNEMONIC=hello world hello world...
 ```
 ---
 - `SENTRY_NODES` comma separated list of your sentry nodes' LCD URLs if you want to monitor their sync status.